-Josine is the coordinator of the knowledge programme at hivos and with ikm explored the role of the information intermediaries (including academics and practitioners in north and IKM: Working with Change January 2012 5 south) in facilitating knowledge integration and flow, to facilitate more pluralism in the development sector. she found ikm to be a valuable space to reflect on and challenge her own practice, making connections with others from different areas of work and organisations, which she could then bring back to her own working environment.
+Josine is the coordinator of the knowledge programme at HIVOS and with IKM explored the role of the information intermediaries (including academics and practitioners in North and South) in facilitating knowledge integration and flow, to facilitate more pluralism in the development sector.
+She found IKM to be a valuable space to reflect on and challenge her own practice, making connections with others from different areas of work and organisations, which she could then bring back to her own working environment.